 Conrad Reynoldson isn’t looking to go far.
-Specifically, he’d like to cross the residential stretch of 44th Street Northeast right next to his office.
+Specifically, he’d like to cross the residential stretch of NE 44th Street right next to his office.
 It’s about 15 feet.

 Reynoldson lives with Muscular Dystrophy and navigates the world in a power chair, which makes that quick crossing a lot more complicated.